Reset VW Steering Angle Sensor

-The Volkswagen (VW) steering angle sensor, is a crucial component of the vehicle’s electronic stability control system.
+The Volkswagen (VW) steering angle sensor is crucial to the vehicle’s electronic stability control system.
 This sensor measures the steering angle and rate of turn and sends this information to the vehicle’s ABS control unit.
-If the steering angle sensor is not working correctly, it can cause problems with the stability control system, turn on orange steering wheel light on the instrument cluster and result in warning messages dashboard.
-In this article, we will show the steps how to reset the VW steering angle sensor.
+Suppose the steering angle sensor is not working correctly.
+In that case, it can cause problems with the stability control system, turn on the orange steering wheel light on the instrument cluster, and result in warning messages on the dashboard.
+This article will show how to reset the VW steering angle sensor.

 If your Volkswagen steering angle sensor is not calibrated, the traction control light and steering wheel warning lights will come on, and in some cases, a yellow warning light may also show on the instrument cluster.
 Active fault codes will be stored in the Steering Assist module if your VW steering angles sensor is not calibrated.